Breast Density on a Mammogram

 There are no special recommendations or screening guidelines for women with dense breasts.
 However, your health care provider may suggest other types of breast imaging.

-Breast ultrasound, breast MRI and 3D mammography (each in addition to standard mammography) are being studied to learn whether they improve detection in women with dense breasts compared to standard mammography alone.
+Breast ultrasound and breast MRI (each combined with mammography) are being studied to learn whether they improve detection in women with dense breasts compared to mammography alone [111-112].

-More research is needed to understand the benefits and harms of using any of these imaging tests (in addition to mammography) for women with dense breasts [106-107].
+More research is needed to understand the benefits and harms of using these imaging tests (in addition to mammography) for women with dense breasts [113-114].

 *Please note, the information provided within Komen Perspectives articles is only current as of the date of posting.
 Therefore, some information may be out of date.